FKistic/Come-To-Succes-Prayer-reminder/README.md

 3.removal of unnecessary codes

+4.Now this program consumes 25% CPU usage

 Note:
-This program uses 30% of CPU usage, but can be used on a decent pc
+This program uses 25% of CPU usage, but can be used on a decent pc

 Different modes in this programs are: